-The revised national standard for organic products (GB/T 19630-2019) entered into force on January 1, 2020.
+The revised national standard for organic products (GB/T 19630-2019) (link in Chinese) entered into force on January 1, 2020.
 The new standard replaces and incorporates the previous standards on organic products (GB/T 19630-2011), including production, processing, labeling, and management systems.
-The new organic standard is available in Chinese at: http: